Copa Verde: History

-The tournament was created with the purpose of making a North Region version of the Copa do Nordeste, hence the name Verde, meaning green, is an allusion to the Amazon Forest.
+The tournament was created with the purpose of making a version of the Copa do Nordeste for the Northern Region of Brazil, hence the name Verde, meaning green, is an allusion to the Amazon Rainforest.
 The competition was expanded to include clubs from the Central-West Region and from Espírito Santo state (as the state competed in the defunct Copa Centro-Oeste).
 The competition was officially announced in September by the competitions director of the Brazilian Football Confederation.

-In the community

-Since its creation in 2014, Copa Verde has been committed to sustainable practices and the preservation of the environment.
-With the legacy of respect for nature already consolidated and a growing reach throughout its editions, it has earned the certificate of Brazil's first Zero Carbon competition.
-With the trophies made of certified wood, the Brazilian Football Confederation, through its sustainability policy, has already promoted educational contests, tree planting, the use of certified paper, and the exchange of PET bottles for tickets as some of its actions on behalf of the environment.

-Besides the concern with flora, Copa Verde also looks carefully at the species that make up the Brazilian fauna.
-Since the 2020 edition, the jaguar and the hyacinth macaw have been printed on the clubs' shirts with special patches.
-The initiative aims to alert and pay tribute to these two endangered species in the Amazon and Pantanal wetlands, respectively.
+From 2026 onwards, the Copa Verde will be played in a supercup format between the winners of the Copa Centro-Oeste and the Copa Norte.

 List of champions

+Tournament era

 Note 1: Losing semi-finalists are listed in alphabetical order.

 Note 2: On July 28, 2014, the 2014 Copa Verde title was awarded to Paysandu, due to irregularities on the squad of Brasília.
 Brasília appealed against this decision and obtained a suspension which reversed this decision temporarily.
 A final decision by the Superior Court of Sports Justice (STJD) declared Brasília as the champion.